jbostoen/itop-jb-contactmethod/readme.md

 ## What?

+⚠️ The current version is broken because listing the changed attributes is incorrect.

 Adds a contact methods tab to a Contact.
 Can easily be extended to support all sorts of data.
 Dropdown to pick method (e.g. phone, email, social media) and a basic text box (255 characters).